From natural beauty and historical sites to adrenaline-pumping thrills, there are plenty of unique things to do in South Auckland.

 We spanned an area from Auckland’s east to the west coast, discovering the diversity of nature one expects to see on any coast-to-coast adventure, but in New Zealand we could span the course in a few hours.

 Filled with natural beauty and history, the region is alive with colourful parks, waterfalls, streams, and coast views.
-There is a seemingly endless number of outdoor things to do in South Auckland.
+There is a seemingly endless number of outdoor free things to do in South Auckland.
 This only mirrors the massive number of man-made opportunities.

 In fact, it’s the region where we find the country’s biggest Polynesian-style market, the largest theme park, the most celebrated vineyard, and the location holding the longest continuous liquor license.
 There’s even an Olympic training ground.

 On the flip side, the region also had the nation’s worst maritime disaster.